Yellowknife: Emergency services

 Headquarters for the Royal Canadian Mounted Police (RCMP) G Division who provide policing in Yellowknife.

 Policing in Yellowknife is provided by the Royal Canadian Mounted Police (RCMP); Yellowknife is the headquarters for G Division, and houses more than 30 officers.

 The City of Yellowknife Municipal Enforcement Division (MED) is responsible for municipal bylaw infractions and traffic infractions (within city limits).
 The Yellowknife Fire Department handles the city's fire, ambulance, rescue, and hazardous materials responses.
 A point of debate has been the implementation of 911 services in Yellowknife (as of 2019, 911 was enabled in the city).
-Through a partnership with five other Northwest Territories communities; the cost of installation is currently estimated at around $1 million a year.
+Through a partnership with five other Northwest Territories communities; the cost of installation is currently estimated at $1 million a year.
 There have been a number of incidents where emergency services have been either misdirected, or improperly dispatched.
 Health services are provided through the local Stanton Territorial Hospital.
 The Yellowknife Primary Care Centre has a broad range of practitioners including physicians, nurse practitioners, nurses, counsellors, dieticians and more.
 Services provided at the Yellowknife Primary Care Centre include mental health, diabetes education, diagnostic imaging, psychiatry and some home care services.